YanisChrys/phoxinus_annotation/README.md

 # **Genome Annotation Pipeline**

-This is a repeat and gene annotation pipeline written in [snakemake](https://snakemake.readthedocs.io/en/stable/) and inspired by the [genofish annotation pipeline](https://www.sigenae.org/project_support/Genofish.html) that was developped to generate the annotation of a *Phoxinus sp.* genome assembly but can be used for many other vertebrate genomes as well and the output can be as sophisticated as your input databases are.
+This is a repeat and gene annotation pipeline written in [snakemake](https://snakemake.readthedocs.io/en/stable/) and inspired by the [genofish annotation pipeline](https://www.sigenae.org/project_support/Genofish.html) that was developped to generate the annotation of a *Phoxinus sp.* genome assembly but can be used for many other vertebrate genomes and the output can be as sophisticated as your input databases are.
 This pipeline can provide a user-friendly and easy to run annotation pipeline with a lot of added functionalities and customizations that can be controlled from inside the *`config/config.yaml`*.
 The makefiles should ideally only be edited in case of a major program installation difference.

+This pipeline uses RepeatModeler, RepeatMasker, Tandem Repeat Finder, and Dustmaker for repeat annotation and BRAKER3 for gene annotation.

 Table of Contents
 ========